Get the most out of your team with these six best practices.

 For example, a team member may struggle with giving presentations but be a pro at troubleshooting systems.
 Getting to know each other’s strengths and weaknesses gives meaningful context to having each other’s backs.
 Developing rapport also adds infinite value to team dynamics and cultivates a strong working relationship.

 How to get flocking: Get to know each other better by investing in your team’s morale.
 Team building fosters mutual respect and trust that vibrates throughout the workplace.
 Make it a point to make an impression and learn some of the tricks that make your co-workers tick.

 According to a Braido survey, 48% of employees prefer using collaboration tools to learn from peers.
 After all, two heads are better than one.
 Out of that 48%, more than three quarters say their productivity has improved because of it.

 This shouldn’t come as a surprise.
-Learning echoes at the center of a collaborative team environment, and sharing knowledge gives employees a chance to pick up new skills and refine strengths.
+A collaborative team environment supports learning, and sharing knowledge gives employees a chance to pick up new skills and refine strengths.
 A problem that may seem impossible for one person to solve may just need a fresh perspective.

 How to get flocking: Advocate for a culture of continuous learning and development.
 Support your team’s growth through failures and teachable moments, and provide a safety net when ideas fall flat or projects falter.